BladeFireLight/PatchedVMImage/README.md

 # PatchedVMImage
-Automaticaly VHDX and WIM fully patched each month
+Automaticaly create a fully patched VHDX and WIM and keep them updated